syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 ![Percent display mode](images/PercentDisplayMode.png)

-## Group separator modes
+## Group Separator Modes

-[`GroupSeparatorMode`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Numerictextbox.GroupSeparatorMode.html) provides 2 states to display the group separator.
-When the mode is set as `Always`, it will display separator while typing itself on the other hand when the mode is set as `LostFocus` it will enable the separator when the control lost its focus.
+[`GroupSeparatorMode`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Numerictextbox.GroupSeparatorMode.html) provides two states to display the group separator.
+When the mode is set as `Always`, it will display the separator while typing.
+On the other hand, when the mode is set as `LostFocus`, it will enable the separator when the control loses its focus.

-N> [`EnableGroupSeparator`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Numerictextbox.SfNumericTextBox.html#Com_Syncfusion_Numerictextbox_SfNumericTextBox_EnableGroupSeparator) property must be enabled to use the `GroupSeparatorMode`.
+N> The [`EnableGroupSeparator`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Numerictextbox.SfNumericTextBox.html#Com_Syncfusion_Numerictextbox_SfNumericTextBox_EnableGroupSeparator) property must be enabled to use the `GroupSeparatorMode`.

 {% tabs %}